 Business and governmental accounting have different guidelines.
 Governments and nonprofit organizations come under the Governmental Accounting Standards Board, or GASB, and require separate accounting for specific categories.
 The first category is fiduciary funds, which includes funds the government holds for others, such as employee pension trust funds.
 The second division, proprietary funds, includes functions that bring in revenue to offset costs, similar to business activities.
-The last category, governmental funds, includes five different types of funds.
+The last category, governmental funds, includes five unique types of funds.

 Basics of Governmental Funds

 The major functions typical of government, such as police, fire and sanitation, come under the category of governmental funds.
 The different funds in this category enable governments to record and balance cash, liabilities and other data separately for different activities.
 The modified accrual basis of accounting is used for governmental funds.
 This means that the government records revenue whenever it is available and can be measured.
 However, it records expenditures when it incurs liability for them.
 The focus of governmental funds accounting is on the short term and the fiscal accounting period.

 The general fund is the general operating fund, and the catch-all category for governmental funds.
 Whereas a specific reason is necessary to use one of the other funds, the general fund includes all government functions that aren't categorized under any other fund.
 These general governmental activities normally receive their support from tax revenues.

 Special Revenue Funds

 The purpose of special revenue funds is to report money reserved for specific purposes.
 For example, governments sometime use this fund to report federal grants, road work or an emergency fund.
 This fund does not include trust funds, which come under the fiduciary fund.

 Debt-service funds go to repay the government's debt.
 In addition, money saved toward debt repayment also sometimes appears in this fund.
 However, governments may keep money toward debt repayment in other governmental funds, according to the Governmental Accounting Standards Board.
 In addition, fiduciary and proprietary debt activities remain in those separate funds.

 Capital Projects Funds